malika07032/russia_ukraine_war/README.md

 Discovered 12 prominent topics of international discourse on Twitter by collecting 2 million English-language Tweets related to Russia’s war in Ukraine and using LDA Topic Modeling in order to evaluate the influence of Russian propaganda about the war in Ukraine.
 (April ‘22)

-I have also atteched the paper that I have written using the analysis of collected data.
+I have also attached the paper that I have written using the analysis of collected data.